 What is cagrilintide?

-Cagrilintide is a long-acting amylin receptor agonist developed by Novo Nordisk.
+Cagrilintide (AM833/NN9838) is a long-acting amylin receptor agonist developed by Novo Nordisk.
 It mimics amylin, a hormone released from the pancreas alongside insulin that signals fullness to the brain.
-Cagrilintide has a half-life of about 7 days, allowing once-weekly injection.
+Its half-life is 159 to 195 hours, allowing once-weekly injection (PMID 33894838).
 It is combined with semaglutide in the product CagriSema.

 How much weight can you lose on CagriSema?